oddbird/oddleventy/content/blog/2021/containerqueries.md

   - Article
   - Container Queries
 summary: |
   The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in browsers.
 Well, sort of.
-Here we'll explain what container queries are, how they work, and what other feautures they might come with once they are fully supported in browsers.
+Here we'll explain what container queries are, how they work, and what other features they might come with once they are fully supported in browsers.
 ---

 {% import 'embed.macros.njk' as embed %}

-In the latest version of [Chrome Canary](https://www.google.com/chrome/canary), the most recent `@container` query proprosal is available for use behind an experimental flag.
+In the latest version of [Chrome Canary](https://www.google.com/chrome/canary), the most recent `@container` query proposal is available for use behind an experimental flag.
 Developed by OddBird's own [Miriam Suzanne](https://www.oddbird.net/authors/miriam/), the [draft](https://github.com/w3c/csswg-drafts/issues/5796) builds upon the ideas previously proposed by other web standards experts like David Baron, who wrote the [original draft](https://github.com/dbaron/container-queries-implementability).

  ## Background